vivaria/edisonrul.ing/docs/source/cards/phoenix-wing-wind-blast.md

-# PHOENIX WING WIND BLAST
+# Phoenix Wing Wind Blast

 > Discard 1 card.
 Return 1 card your opponent controls to the top of the Deck.